DONALD A. ROBINSON

 Attorney at Law

-Highly effective real estate and transactional attorney and counselor
+Highly effective and professional real estate and transactional attorney and counselor

 Don Robinson concentrates his practice in representing clients in their commercial real estate, commercial real estate finance, LEED and other transactional matters.
 Nothing in life is without risk, but Don Robinson’s goal is to minimize risks to his clients while helping his clients accomplish their goals.
 Mr. Robinson developed his expertise in structuring, negotiating and documenting transactions and counseling clients through his representation of a wide range of clients – from individuals and small businesses to Fortune 50 NYSE listed companies – and his representation of clients in different aspects of transactions.